scalanlp/junto/README.md

 ## Building the system from source

 Junto uses SBT (Simple Build Tool) with a standard directory structure.
-To build Junto, go to JUNTO_DIR and type:
+To build Junto, install `sbt` and go to JUNTO_DIR and type:

 ```
-$ ./build update compile
+$ sbt compile
 ```

 This will compile the source files and put them in ./target/classes.
 If this is your first time running it, you will see messages about Scala being dowloaded -- this is fine and expected.
 Once that is over, the Junto code will be compiled.